 Adoption.com: What is your vision for the future?

-Hope: We would like to be able to be able to offer a mentoring program to young men, but do not have space at this time.
+Hope: We would like to be able to offer a mentoring program to young men, but do not have space at this time.
 We would also like to have services on the Navajo Reservation.

 Hope Pregnancy Resource Center does not take any government funding but depends on private donations to operate.
 Hope is a private, nonsectarian, 501-c-3.
 Hope provides a safe place for women to go when they have nowhere else to turn.
 It is a place where women go, not to be judged, but to be loved—where they will not feel pressured but empowered.
 Where they will be able to make an educated decision for the life of their baby.
 True choice.
 True love.
 True hope.